rothberry/onl01-seng-pt-110920-b-pr-lessons/mod-2/04-active_record/AR_README.md

 - The ActiveRecord gem
 - Understand rake and the Rakefile
 - How to create custom rake tasks
-- How to connect ActiveRecord to our SQLite database
+- How to connect ActiveRecord to our SQLite(PostgreSQl, MySQL) database
 - The AR logger
 - Diff between "models" and "classes"
 - AR Migrations